 Incoming law students who show exceptional academic promise may be eligible for the full-tuition Justice Sandra Day O'Connor merit-based scholarship.
 All students are automatically considered upon admission to the school, without further application.
 (Also see “Admissions criteria” below.)

 This prestigious award covers full tuition for the student's entire law school career—worth more than $147,000 over the course of three years.
-It also comes with a "no strings attached" policy: as long as the student is enrolled in the JD program at New England Law, the scholarship will renew each year.
+Beginning with classes entering fall 2019, it also comes with a "no strings attached" policy: as long as the student is enrolled in the JD program at New England Law, the scholarship will renew each year.

 Unique academic offerings